 Speakers

-Natalia SIDLINA (PhD) Curator of international art at Tate Modern
+Natalia SIDLINA (PhD) Curator of International Art at Tate Modern

 Pascal GOBLOT Performer, video artist, and film director